 Maine Bureau of Veterans' Services, Request for a Gold Star Family License Plate

-Maine Veterans Commemorative Decals: The Maine Bureau of Motor Vehicles offers Veterans commemorative decals for the Maine Special Veteran license plates or the Maine Disability Special Veteran license plate.
-These decals indicate branch of service, medals for bravery/ valor, military campaigns and military badges.
+Maine Veterans Commemorative Decal Program: The Maine Bureau of Motor Vehicles offers Veterans commemorative decals for the Maine Special Veteran license plates or the Maine Disability Special Veteran license plate.
+These decals indicate branch of service, medals for bravery / valor, military campaigns, and military badges.

 A Veteran who already has Veterans' plates can get decals by bringing a copy of their DD214 (report of separation or discharge from active duty) to verify eligibility to any of the Maine Bureau of Motor Vehicles Branch Offices.
 The DD214 and fee may also be mailed to: